combes-group/hugo-research-group-site/content/authors/Jinhua/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: Meilan Jess is an undergraduate student in applied math with an area of emphasis in Quantum Engineering at the University of Colorado, Boulder.
+bio: Jinhua is an undergraduate student in applied math and electrical engineering

 interests:
-  - Mathematical Biology
+  - Quantum Computing
-  - Mathematical Chaos, systems
-  - Quantum Sensing/Measurement
+  - Quantum Measurement

 education:
   courses:
-    - course: Undergraduate in Applied Math
+    - course: Undergraduate in Applied Math and Electrical Engineering
       institution: University of Colorado, Boulder
 #      year: 2012
 #    - course: MEng in Artificial Intelligence